D-Cysteine/nesql-exporter/README.md

    `/nesql your_repository_name`.
 5. Wait for the export process to finish.
 It can take a very long time depending on how many mods you have installed.
-For reference, exporting GTNH can take 10-30 minutes, and the resulting repository is ~2GB, and contains ~83k image files.
+For reference, exporting GTNH can take 10-30 minutes, and the resulting repository is ~3GB, and contains ~83k image files.
 6. Depending on your computer's specs, rendering may end up taking a lot longer to finish than exporting the database.
-There is currently no logging of the render progress, so you may just need to be patient.
+Check your logs to see how many render jobs are left.
 7. Once the export is finished, you can delete the two mod jars.